aleph2c/miros/docs/_sources/zero_to_one.rst.txt

     # an attribute of the return_status object
     return status

-For a real state function, it's signature would be expressed like this:
+For our example state callback function, it's signature looks like this:

 .. code-block:: python
   :emphasize-lines: 1, 2, 5, 8, 9